 Back to All Events

-Artists Amongst Us: Tango Weekend
+Artists Amongst Us Weekend

 Guest artists include Aldo Romero, Artistic directors of Tango Porteño and Ana Thomas (Las Vegas) and Cynthia Giannini, both ATUSA champions and World Cup finalists.
 Together, they offer a rich program designed for dancers, artists, and enthusiasts alike.